Scotland On Screen

 Nearby hotels include:

-Inverlochy Castle Hotel: Approximately 1 hour 20 minutes drive.
+Inverlochy Castle: Approximately 1 hour drive

 Eilean Donan Castle

-A magnificent 13th century property in the Highlands of Scotland, situated on an island at the point where three great sea lochs meet, Eilean Donan Castle is arguably one of Scotland's most iconic settings.
-Located in Dornie, by Kyle of Lochalsh on the northwest coast of Scotland, it has taken centre stage in films such as The New Avengers, Highlander, Loch Ness and James Bond, The World is Not Enough.
+A magnificent 13th-century property in the Highlands, Eilean Donan Castle sits at the meeting point of three great sea lochs and is one of Scotland's most iconic settings.
+Located in Dornie on the northwest coast, it has taken centre stage in films such as The New Avengers, HighlanderLoch Ness and The World is Not Enough.

 Nearby hotels include:

-Kinloch Lodge: Approximately 1 hours drive.
+Kinloch Lodge: Approximately 40 minutes' drive

 Glenfinnan Viaduct